pyrustic/pyrustic/README.md

 # Pyrustic Open Ecosystem
 **Pyrustic** is a collection of lightweight [Python](https://www.python.org/) projects that share the **same policy**.

-The goal is to build and maintain a reliable, consistent, easy-to-use and relevant Python codebase for novice and experienced developers.
+The goal is to build and maintain a reliable, consistent, easy-to-use and relevant Python codebase for tech enthusiasts.

 These projects cover various topics: automation, data persistence and exchange, GUI, themes, widgets, multithreading, markup, utilities, project management, et cetera.